alessandrasomma28/madsf/README.md

 - `constants/`: contains paths for better readability.
 - `data/`: contains all input data for the simulator.
 - `doc/`: contains additional documentation of the project.
 It also contains the list of the days with no traffic data available from [SFMTA](https://data.sfgov.org/Transportation/SFMTA-Transit-Vehicle-Location-History-2021-/9722-grnf/data_preview).
-- `experiments/`: contains the results of the experiments regarding fidelity and efficiency.
+- `experiments/`: contains the notebooks and the results of the experiments.
-- `libraries/`: contains all the utility functions to generate the input for the simulation.
+- `libraries/`: contains all the utility functions to generate input and output of the simulation.
 - `sumoenv/`: contains the folder with input and output files, the SF net file, and the `sumocfg` file, which is automatically generated in *main.py*.